The Science About Tight Nosebands

 What do nosebands do?

-- The most apparent thing that nosebands do is keep your horse’s mouth shut.
-This prevents your horse’s jaw and mouth from opening in an attempt to evade the bit pressure.
-Some horses will open their mouths as if they are dinosaurs, others will cross their jaws, and some horses can even flip their tongues over the bit.
+- The most apparent thing nosebands do is keep your horse’s mouth shut.
+This prevents your horse’s jaw and mouth from opening to evade the bit pressure.
+Some horses will open their mouths like dinosaurs, others will cross their jaws, and some horses can even flip their tongues over the bit.

 - Nosebands are also anchor points for standing martingales.
 I’ve seen some particularly horrible nosebands with tiny tacks in them, over the nasal bones.
 When attached to a martingale, any upward lifting of the horse’s head results in a stabbing.